Reasons Why You Might Have Been Waitlisted

 Schools use the waiting list to deal with the uncertainty of the admissions process.
 Just as students do not know whether they will be admitted, admissions offices do not know how many of the admitted students will accept offers of admission.

 Too many students enrolling can be just as bad as too few.
 The waitlist gives the admissions office flexibility to maintain a good class size of incoming students.
-There is no similar mechanism for dealing with too many students accepting the offer of admission.

 Here are the most common reasons why applicants are placed on a waitlist: